pdvrieze/xmlutil/README.md

 # Introduction

-This project is a cross-platform XML serialization library compatible with kotlin serialization.
+This project is a cross-platform XML serialization (wrapping) library compatible with kotlin serialization.
 It provides capabilities for Android, JVM and JS (alpha quality)

 It also provides serialization support